 We ask you to take time to read and review the policies and procedures contained in this Handbook.
-We do so for a very specific reason: we want to share with you the rules we live by at our schools, and we want to make sure you are fully aware of them and the purpose each serves.
+We do so for a very specific reason: we want to share with you the rules we live by at our school, and we want to make sure you are fully aware of them and the purpose each serves.
 Occasionally, rules or policies are violated, and when they are, we also need to ensure that every affected student, parent and guardian is aware of the consequences.
 Although behavioral consequences are reasoned and reasonable, we don't want anyone in our school community "blindsided" or feeling misled.
-Consequently, to ensure a shared understanding of-and commitment to-our rules, policies and consequences, we ask that you read this Handbook, sign the form at its very end, and return that signed form to us.
+To ensure a shared understanding of-and commitment to-our rules, policies and consequences, we ask that you read this Handbook, sign the form at its very end, and return that signed form to us.

-Please know that your signature on the form is not required for your child to attend any of our schools.
+Please know that your signature on the form is not required for your child to attend our school.
 His or her attendance itself establishes a presumption that the Handbook has been read.

-Finally, please know too that we welcome you to contact us at any time should a question or concern arise from anything you read in this Handbook, or any activity at our schools.
+Finally, we welcome you to contact us at any time should a question or concern arise from anything you read in this Handbook, or any activity at our school.

-Shavina Pierre
+Shavina Baker

 Jackson Charter School Principal

 315 Summit St.

 Rockford, IL 61107

-(815)-316-0093
+(815)316-0093

-www.jacksoncharterschool.org
+Sbaker@jacksoncharterschool.org